Freistrom/MISP_ZMQ_EventHandler/README.md

 ### Plugins

-Plugins must be implemented by Using a well formed Abstract Class sample.plugins.Plugin There are multiple types of Plugins like Output-, Compute- and Filter-Plugins.
+Plugins must be implemented by Using a well formed Abstract Class src.plugins.Plugin There are multiple types of Plugins like Output-, Compute- and Filter-Plugins.

 *will follow*